-We introduced these fees in July 2021 to cover the inspection costs for this work.
+We introduced these fees in July 2021.
 Previously these costs were absorbed by ratepayers but now it is a user-pays service.

 All fees include GST and are valid to 30 June 2022.
 They are subject to annual review and adjustment as part of our annual budget discussions.

-Council will invoice contractors for their requests at the end of each month.
+Council will invoice at the end of each month.

 The application fee covers the traffic management plan and approval request for any work within the road reserve.